Cloud-based medical systems are so common, yet rehab therapists are still hesitant to adopt this system.

 Of the 204,000 Physical Therapists, 113,000 Occupational Therapist, and 134,000 Speech & Language Therapist, more use paper charts to capture therapy notes than use electronic medical records.
-But when it comes to billing, the case is exactly the opposite as electronic billing has essentially been adopted in mass, across the board.
+But when it comes to billing, the case is exactly the opposite.
 The cause of this paradox can be explained by Payer mandates regarding electronic billing.
 Getting paid is a top priority, so when Medicare, Medicaid, and BCBS dictate electronic claims, electronic billing software becomes more or less mission critical.

 Many physical rehabilitation therapists however still view electronic documentation of patient treatment as an optional agenda that can be deferred, or something that’s too overwhelming.
-The notion that recording therapy notes using software requires a fair amount of computer skill and comes at a high price keeps many therapist from realizing the benefits of a fully automated practice.
+The notion that recording therapy notes using software and comes at a high price which keeps many therapist from realizing the benefits of a fully automated practice.

 But as per Medical Economics, the annual cost of maintaining a paper chart is $16 per year in comparison to an electronic chart which is estimated at $2 per chart.
 Additionally, the increased complexity of payer documentation requirements, ever shrinking reimbursements, and rising cost pressure across the board, require greater efficiency in the documentation process that can mean the difference between practice failure or success.